 Important: if the person you are looking after receives a means-tested benefit and their benefit includes the severe disability premium, please seek advice before claiming Carer's Allowance as their benefit may be reduced if you start getting Carer's Allowance.

-Call the Carer’s Allowance Unit on 0845 608 4321 to request a claim form or go to the GOV.UK webpage on Carer's Allowance to download or complete the form online.
+If you live in England, Wales or Scotland, call the Carer’s Allowance Unit on 0800 731 0297 (Textphone 0800 731 0317) to request a claim form or go to the GOV.uk webpage on Carer's Allowance to download or complete the form online.

 Carer's Allowance can be backdated for up to three months on request.

 The basic rate is £67.60 a week.
 If you live in Scotland, and you are entitled to Carer's Allowance on certain qualifying dates, you will get two additional payments called the 'Carers Allowance Supplement'.
 This is worth £231.40 and is paid twice a year.